vrillusions/marvin-jabberbot/README.markdown

 I wanted a utility bot for common things I do durring the day such as generating passwords.
 This solved that problem.
 If others find it useful, great.

-Bot is named marvin for the robot that\'s in Hitchhiker\'s Guide to the Galaxy.
+Bot is named marvin for the robot that's in Hitchhiker's Guide to the Galaxy.

 ## Commands